sifis-home/ace-ucs/ace/README.md

 ### What is this repository for? ###

-* This is a Java library for the functions necessary to run a client, resource server, and authorization server as specified in [draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz).
+* This is a Java library for the functions necessary to run a client, resource server, and authorization server as specified in [draft-ietf-ace-oauth-authz](https://datatracker.ietf.org/doc/draft-ietf-ace-oauth-authz).
+*  The library also implements the [DTLS](https://datatracker.ietf.org/doc/draft-ietf-ace-dtls-authorize) and [OSCORE](https://datatracker.ietf.org/doc/draft-ietf-ace-oscore-profile/) profiles.
-  The base libraries do not include network functionality, since it tries to be protocol agnostic.
+*  The base libraries do not include network functionality, since they are supposed to be protocol agnostic.
 However we provide [CoAP](https://tools.ietf.org/html/rfc7252) client and server support as an example of a protocol specific adaptation based on [Californium](https://www.eclipse.org/californium).
 * Since this is a Java library, it is not intended for resource constrained devices, rather it is intended to be used on the "other end", by the resource rich nodes talking to the resource constrained ones.
 We are planning to release code for constrained devices as well in the future.
 * Version: beta